Image

 The first step in this situation is to ensure that you fully understand the applicable regulations, the rationale behind them and ensure you have all the relevant facts for your situation.
 After this review, if you think that the inspector has erred in their assessment, you are well positioned to make the case to the inspector in an attempt to get them to change their ruling.
 Note, it is of little value to dispute the appropriateness of the regulation itself, as AEP staff does not have the authority to sanction or grant exemptions to legislation.

 If not successful in changing the inspector’s assessment, your next step is to try to arrange a meeting with the Alberta Environment Regional Compliance Manager for your district, to attempt to persuade them that you are in compliance with the legislation / regulations.
-Environment and Water Contacts Link http://aep.alberta.ca/about-us/contact-us/environment-and-water-office-contacts.aspx
+Environment and Water Contact Link: https://www.alberta.ca/environmental-protection-and-enhancement-act-and-water-act-contacts.

 If that is not successful, Albertans have the opportunity to appeal certain decisions made by AEP under the Environmental Protection Environment Act, the Water Act and others Acts, to the Environmental Appeals Board. http://www.eab.gov.ab.ca/